Polluted Environment is Responsible for One-Quarter of Global Deaths

 Last year, the industry saw the most deals for the largest amount of money since the 2008 financial crisis, with 70 daily newspapers being sold for a combined $827 million, according to mergers-and-acquisitions adviser Dirks, Van Essen & Murray.
 Gannett Co. bought 15 dailies, including the Milwaukee Journal Sentinel; Tribune snapped up the San Diego Union-Tribune; and Warren Buffett’s newspaper chain acquired the Free Lance–Star in Fredericksburg, Virginia.

 Even after last year’s surge of activity, more deals may be coming.
-The pressure to combine is only expected to grow because several media companies have spun off their lucrative TV stations, leaving newspapers to fend for […]
+The pressure to combine is only expected to grow because several media companies have spun off their lucrative TV stations, leaving newspapers to fend […]

 Read the Full Article